MATLAB - Analyze Your CAN Bus Data [Parquet, MDF]

 With MATLAB 2021b and the Vehicle Network Toolbox, you can directly load MF4 log files from the CANedge with raw CAN/LIN data.
 The MF4 file can then be finalized in MATLAB via a simple function call.
 This approach makes it easy to load specific log files in MATLAB for e.g. vehicle diagnostics and automotive testing purposes.

-Load 'finalized' MF4 logs - incl. via datastores
+Load 'finalized' MF4 files - incl. via datastores

 You can also use the Vehicle Network Toolbox to load 'finalized & sorted' MF4 files.
 To do this, you can use our MF4 converter to perform the finalization & sorting step prior to loading your data (a process which can be easily automated).
 You can also load finalized MF4 files into MATLAB datastores to easily work across large numbers of log files.

-Load DBC decoded MF4 logs - incl. via tall arrays
+Load DBC decoded MF4 files - incl. via tall arrays

 The VNT also lets you load MF4 log files that have been DBC decoded to physical values outside MATLAB.
 The DBC decoding can be done via the asammdf GUI or automated API scripts as per our examples.
 In this case, you can also use tall arrays, ideal for "big data" use cases - like fleet testing across 100+ devices where the terabytes of data do not fit into memory.

-If you're using the CANedge2, you may wish to load log files directly from your S3 server.
-This can be done in multiple ways: Within MATLAB, you create a datastore from an S3 server based on finalized or DBC decoded MF4 files.
-Alternatively, you can simply mount your S3 server as a local drive using e.g. TntDrive.
-This lets you work with your S3 log files as if they are locally stored.
+If you're using the CANedge2/CANedge3, you may wish to load log files directly from your S3 server.
+This can be done in multiple ways: Within MATLAB, you can create a datastore from an S3 bucket based on DBC decoded MF4 or Parquet files.
+Alternatively, you can mount your S3 bucket as a local drive using e.g. TntDrive.

 MATLAB's Vehicle Network Toolbox